 Cooking times can vary depending on a number of factors, including oven temperature and accuracy, the type of roasting pan used and how frequently you open the oven door.
 The type of bird you choose can also make a difference in the cooking time.
-If you are cooking a stuffed turkey, remember to add an additional 5 to 7 minutes per pound.
+If you are cooking a stuffed turkey, add an additional 5-7 minutes per pound.

 - 8-12 pounds — 2 to 3.5 hours